-But with a help of a little tracker, I managed to save up quite a bit.
+But with the help of a little tracker, I managed to save up quite a bit.

-It’s all about saving a little bit but being consistent about your savings and a savings tracker is definitely a great tool to keep it up.
+It’s all about saving a little bit but being consistent about your savings, and a savings tracker is a great tool to keep it up.

 Note that there is no exact date here to fill out the jar.
-This habit tracker is more concentrated on gathering a certain amount rather than saving it by a certain date.
+This habit tracker concentrates more on gathering a certain amount rather than saving it by a certain date.
 This is kind of just building your savings account kind of tracker.

 I really love this tracker because there is just so much here to keep you motivated.
-Not only a savings tracker but also a no spend days and most importantly – the reason for savings.
+Not only a savings tracker but also a no spend the day and, most importantly – the reason for savings.

 A yearly cleaning tracker I created to keep all the cleaning organized.

-I really like this tracker and how it helps me to remember to do some cleaning tasks I actually usually forget about.
+I like this tracker and how it helps me to remember to do some cleaning tasks I usually forget about.

 Classy black and white tracker.